distortedfusion/blade-components/docs/10-components/progress-bar.md

 ## Progress

-Control the progress bar fill by supplying the `progress=""` attribute.
+Control the progress bar fill by setting the `progress` attribute.

 ```blade-component-code
 <x-progress-bar progress="25" />